bluephlavio/eph/README.rst

 Command line tool
 -----------------

-:mod:`eph` package also provides a command line tool to retrive ephemerides from services like JPL Horizons.
+``eph`` package also provides a command line tool to retrive ephemerides from services like JPL Horizons.
 To use it, type

 .. code-block:: bash